A great deal of people who run the 5K, much like preparing to run the marathon, start out too fast.

 Run Your First 5K

 Take it slow Runners thinking about training for their very first 5K should gradually build into running their mileage.
 Do not over think about missing days.

 Iron is necessary for production of hemoglobin in your red blood cells.
 Hemoglobin carries oxygen from the lungs to the muscles.
-If your hemoglobin level is low, less oxygen reaches your muscles, and your VO2 max and racing performances suffer.
-In addition, iron is a component of many other substances in the body, such as enzymes in your muscle cells for aerobic energy production.-Pete Pfitzinger
+If your hemoglobin level is low, less oxygen reaches your muscles.
+Furthermore, your VO2 max and racing performances suffer.
+Lastly, iron is a component of many other substances in the body, such as enzymes in your muscle cells for aerobic energy production.-Pete Pfitzinger

 Incorporate in fartleks